 Verse 2, “Every way of a man is right in his own eyes, but the Lord weighs the hearts.”

 Our deceitful hearts can so easily allow us to justify our own selfish agendas.
 We can even appear very “spiritual” on the outside as we do it, but God sees our hearts!

 It’s amazing to me, how many people will spend $4 on a cup of coffee at Starbucks, or $25 to go to the movies, or $80 or $100 for a pair of tennis shoes, but who give grudgingly or not at all to the work of God.
 Our giving is often one of the best indicators of our spiritual condition.

 What a shame on the body of Christ that so few Christians give faithfully and generously to the work of God.
-If God’s people gave the tithe (10%) alone, which should be the minimum we do, there would be no shortages of buildings, schools or needed ministries.
+If God’s people gave the tithe (10%) alone, which should be the least we do, there would be no shortages of buildings, schools or needed ministries.